How old do I have to be to smoke?

 In September, 2013, Attorney Generals from forty states signed a letter to the U.S. Food and Drug Administration urging the agency to start regulating electronic cigarettes (e-cigarettes) the same way it regulates tobacco products.
 A survey conducted by the Center for Disease Control and Prevention indicated that 1.8 million middle and high school students tried e-cigarettes in 2012.
 Studies show they are highly addictive and deliver a strong dose of nicotine.

 E-cigarettes resemble cigarettes but contain no tobacco.
 Instead, they heat a liquid that contains nicotine into a vapor that’s inhaled.
+In 2015, it was reported that over 400 brands of e-cigarettes are on the market.
+Some contain formaldehyde, a chemical that may cause cancer.
 To get a teen’s attention they also contain flavorings such as chocolate or bubble gum.
 Recent studies (2014) show an increase of teens smoking e-cigarettes.

 In most states, you must be eighteen to smoke and buy tobacco products.
 A 1997 FDA ruling requires stores to ask for photo identification before selling cigarettes or chewing tobacco to anyone who looks younger than twenty-seven.
 If you′re caught violating the law, you and any adult involved can be prosecuted.
 There are high-tech machines in Tokyo, Japan with electronic eyes that evaluate a customer’s skin and wrinkles to determine whether they are old enough to buy tobacco.